-How to Disable Face ID on iPhone X, XR, XS (Temporarily)
+How to Disable Face ID on iPhone (Temporarily)

-Want to temporarily disable Face ID on iPhone X, XS, iPhone XR, or iPhone XS Max?
-If you want to quickly turn off Face ID on iPhone X line so that it can not use facial recognition to unlock the device, you can disable the feature with a variety of different methods.
+Want to temporarily disable Face ID on iPhone?
+For iPhone models with Face ID, like iPhone 12, iPhone 12 Pro, iPhone 12 Mini, iPhone 11, iPhone 11 Pro, iPhone X, XS, iPhone XR, or iPhone XS Max, you may find yourself wanting to quickly turn off Face ID on iPhone so that it can not use facial recognition to unlock the device.
+We’ll show you how you can disable the feature with a variety of different methods.

 Note this doesn’t turn off Face ID permanently, it just disables Face ID temporarily, until the passcode has been entered properly, and then upon being locked again Face ID will automatically re-enable itself.
 If you want to turn off Face ID completely you’d need to do that through the system Settings in iOS.
-But that’s not what we’re aiming for here, instead we’re focusing on temporarily disabling Face ID on iPhone X, iPhone XR, iPhone XS, iPhone XS Max.
+But that’s not what we’re aiming for here, instead we’re focusing on temporarily disabling Face ID on iPhone 12, iPhone 11, iPhone 12 Pro, iPhone 11 Pro, iPhone X, iPhone XR, iPhone XS, iPhone XS Max.

 Perhaps the easiest way to temporarily disable Face ID is to use the button press technique: